Buster Keaton: Early life in vaudeville

 At the age of 3, Keaton began performing with his parents in The Three Keatons.
 He first appeared on stage in 1899 in Wilmington, Delaware.
 The act was mainly a comedy sketch.
 Myra played the saxophone to one side, while Joe and Keaton performed center stage, both wearing slapsoles, bald-headed wigs and "Irish" beards.
 The young Keaton goaded his father by disobeying him, and the elder Keaton responded by throwing him against the scenery, into the orchestra pit, or even into the audience.
 A suitcase handle was sewn into Keaton's clothing to aid with the constant tossing.
 The act evolved as Keaton learned to take trick falls safely; he was rarely injured or bruised on stage.
 This knockabout style of comedy led to accusations of child abuse and, occasionally, arrest.
 However, Keaton was always able to show the authorities that he had no bruises or broken bones.
 He was eventually billed as "The Little Boy Who Can't Be Damaged", and the overall act as "The Roughest Act That Was Ever in the History of the Stage".
 Decades later, Keaton said that he was never hurt by his father and that the falls and physical comedy were a matter of proper technical execution.
 In 1914, he told the Detroit News: "The secret is in landing limp and breaking the fall with a foot or a hand.
 It's a knack.
 I started so young that landing right is second nature with me.
 Several times I'd have been killed if I hadn't been able to land like a cat.
 Imitators of our act don't last long, because they can't stand the treatment."

 Keaton said he had so much fun that he sometimes began laughing as his father threw him across the stage.
 Noticing that this caused the audience to laugh less, he adopted his famous deadpan expression when performing.
 The act ran up against laws banning child performers in vaudeville.
 According to one biographer, Keaton was made to go to school while performing in New York, but only attended for part of one day.
 Despite tangles with the law, Keaton was a rising and relatively well-paid star in the theater.
 He stated that he learned to read and write late, and was taught by his mother.
-By the time he was 21, his father's alcoholism threatened the reputation of the family act, so Keaton and his mother, Myra, left for New York, where Keaton's career quickly moved from vaudeville to film.
+By the time he was 21, his father's alcoholism threatened the reputation of the family act, so Buster and Myra left for New York, where his career quickly moved from vaudeville to film.

 Keaton served in the American Expeditionary Forces in France with the United States Army's 40th Infantry Division during World War I. His unit remained intact and was not broken up to provide replacements, as happened to some other late-arriving divisions.
-During his time in uniform, he developed an ear infection that permanently impaired his hearing.
+During his time in the army he developed an ear infection that permanently impaired his hearing.